 What We Offer

-The OEI team is all about building the capacity of faculty, staff and students to design, implement, and reflect upon various CEL activities, and our grants and programs reflect that focus.
+Through our grants and programs, the OEI team aims to build the capacity of faculty, staff and students so they can design, implement and reflect upon CEL activities.
 We’re also committed to growing the number of community partners and alumni who engage with faculty, staff and students; improving systems for logistical support; and sharing and celebrating CEL across the university.

 For students, we support or offer curricular (for credit) and co-curricular (non-credit) programming, including